dootje-2004/web-docker-https/README.md

 * <https://docs.nginx.com/nginx/admin-guide/basic-functionality/managing-configuration-files/>
 * <https://nginx.org/en/docs/http/configuring_https_servers.html>

-#### Other web servers

-We are not familiar with IIS or other products.
-There should be plenty of tutorials out there to get you started.

 ### Distribution of the root certificate

 How you distribute the root certificate depends on the browser.